Criminal Defense Attorney, San Francisco, CA

 - Complete denial – Some defendants, especially those with solid alibis, benefit by denying the charges against them completely.
 After all, it doesn’t make sense to admit to being anywhere near the crime scene at the time in question if you can prove that you were elsewhere.

 - Admit and explain – Other times, it makes more sense to admit (truthfully) to some details of the prosecutor’s story, followed by an explanation.
 For example, you may need to admit that yes, you did shoot someone.
 But, after explaining that the person you shot had broken into your house and was assaulting your spouse, you may mount a successful defense to the charges against you.
 In this situation, you’d be absolved due to a “defense of others” approach.

 “Honesty is the best policy” is a cliché phrase for a reason.
 When it comes to criminal defense strategy, your best bet is to work with our team to create a solid strategy grounded in the facts.

 Being enthusiastic in pursuit of romantic relationships and lavishing attention on a particular person may seem harmless, but it can get you into some serious trouble.
 Stalking is a serious crime in California.
-Without an experienced Criminal Defense Lawyer, San Francisco, CA clients trust on your side, even otherwise minor actions on your part could result in heavy penalties.
+Without an experienced San Francisco Criminal Defense Attorney clients trust on your side, even otherwise minor actions on your part could result in heavy penalties.
 It is also important to be aware that stalking does not have to involve a romantic partner or someone of the opposite sex.
 You can be found guilty of stalking for ‘trolling’ people online or in person, particularly if the behavior involves threats and occurs despite their attempts to limit contact.